Obama shares list of favorite movies, including 3 produced by his media company

 This year’s list was topped by three films made by Higher Ground, the production company founded by the former president and first lady in 2018.

-Obama opened with an acknowledgement and celebration of the historic Hollywood strikes, which saw movie production freeze for months this summer and fall as both writers and actors demanded better deals.
+Obama opened with an acknowledgment and celebration of the historic Hollywood strikes, which saw movie production freeze for months this summer and fall as both writers and actors demanded better deals.

 “Earlier this year, writers and actors went on strike to advocate for better working conditions and protections.
 It led to important changes that will transform the industry for the better,” he said.